RightBrain-Networks/cfn-lambdas/availability_zone_list/README.md

 ### Output

-The output of this custom resource is a list of availability zones in a specified region
+The output of this custom resource is a list of availability zones in a specified region as attributes

+#### !Ref Output

+The number of AZs

+#### Output Attributes

+`Length` The number of zones

+`Zones` A list of the availability zones